Ecuador: Comparative Ecology and Conservation

 Explore tropical ecosystems and the complexities of conservation efforts in Ecuador, one of the most biodiverse countries in the world.

-Congratulations to SIT Academic Director Dr. Xavier Silva for winning the Best Biological Publication of Ecuador award in 2012 for his book, Ecuador's Butterfly Ecology Read more about Dr. Silva's book
+Congratulations to SIT Academic Director Dr. Xavier Silva for the publication of his latest book, Ecuador's Butterfly Ecology.
+Read more about Dr. Silva's book

 Ecuador is home to more than 1,600 species of birds and 10 percent of the world’s known vascular plant species.
-Students on SIT's Ecuador: Comparative Ecology and Conservation program have the opportunity to visit the unique ecological zones of Ecuador, studying the complex ecosystems and the vast biodiversity of the region.
-Students explore the entomology, geology, ornithology, mammalogy, flora, and natural history of each zone.
+Students on SIT's Ecuador: Comparative Ecology and Conservation program have the opportunity to visit the diverse ecological zones of Ecuador, studying major plant and animal adaptations to life in each zone, appropriate uses of natural resources, current environmental issues, and conservation strategies within the context of socioeconomic pressures.

 The program base is historic Quito, a UNESCO World Heritage Site.
 Educational excursions take students to the high sierras of the Andes, the epiphyte-rich cloud forest, the rugged snow-lined páramo, and the vast rainforest of the Ecuadorian Amazon.
 A guided, weeklong visit to the extraordinary Galápagos Islands provides access to plant and animal species found nowhere else on earth.